swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 In cases where the BankID app is on another device than the user agent and the Identity Provider has received notification from the BankID-server that the app has been started by the user, it is RECOMMENDED that the Cancel-button in the Identity Provider user interface is hidden or disabled.
 The reason for this is that the BankID app itself has a Cancel-button, and if the user cancels the operation using the Cancel-button in the Identity Provider user interface instead of in the app itself, the app will be left dangling until it times out and during that time the user may be prevented from using its BankID.

+> Another thing to pay attention to is the case where the user clicks the Cancel-button in the Identity Provider user interface before starting the BankID app.
+The session against the BankID-server may then have been started, but since there are no ways of cancelling a BankID-session, the user will be prevented from starting a new session until the previous session times out.
+A suggestion in the cases where a BankID-session was started, is that the Identity Provider initiates a new BankID-operation in order to "kill" the previous one (the newly created session will also be invalidated by the BankID-server).

 <a name="authentication-requests"></a>
 ## 4. Authentication Requests